ducin/egghead-angular-signals/SCRIPT.md

 # 2. Access an Angular Signal's value and display it within the component template

 - Call the signal as a function.
-Because a signal IS a function.
+Technically, an Angular Signal IS a function which returns current signal value

 ```html
 <span>{{ signal() }}</span>
 ```

-Each signal holds its current value, which means, it always has to have a value.
-Whenever the signal function is called, that current value is returned.

 - Whenever signal value changes, the component's template is guaranteed to get updated.